richardwilliamson/ArdR120/README.md

 9, Y, Z, y, z

-0,
+0, (TO BE CHECKED)

-. special chars
+. special chars (NOT YET WORKING)

-[6] enable remote setup - the device will turn into a Wireless Access Point named "ArdR120-xxx" with the password "1234" - navigate to 192.168.1.4 in your browser
+[6] enable remote setup - the device will turn into a Wireless Access Point named "ArdR120-xxx" with the password "123456" - navigate to 192.168.1.4 in your browser - note that currently the network is appearing with no password for some reason - to be investigated!

 [9] = Enter bootloader mode (needs arduino IDE for now) - TODO enable web upload somehow..
 Maybe through Wifi Manager